Your pet could be SAD (yes, really!)

 What helps:

-Spend a few quiet moments each day with your pet to help them feel safe and loved, strengthening your bond.
+Spend a few quiet moments each day with your pet to help them feel safe and loved and to strengthen your bond.

 4. Playtime and Enrichment Matter More in Winter